 The safety deficiencies of obsolete electrical installations generally result from the aging of their components, the lack of maintenance and inappropriate usage.
 The dangers they represent are also clearly identified.
 The risks of electrification and electrocution are well known, but fires of electrical origin and their consequences are the most worrying.

-Sourced and extrapolated data
+European Data, key figures by country - Sourced and extrapolated data

 Prosiel published in 2020 a white paper entitled "Gli italiani e la sicurezza elettrica (Italians and electrical safety)" resulting of a qualitative and quantitative cognitive investigation that Prosiel commissioned to the Piepoli Institute.

 Reading fire statistics with the aim of prevention: when analysing fire statistics, the number of accidental fires is obtained by removing arson from the total number of fires.
 It is an interesting approach in the sense that it counts only fires that could have been influenced by preventive actions targeting the dwelling, its installation and its occupants.
 This is in contrast to data where arson is included, which falls within the field of crime prevention and is much harder to reduce, if possible, at all.